ifnspaml/EC-Evaluation-Toolbox/README.md

 param.NLoptions     = [0.5, 1, 10, 999];        % beta parameter for SEF
 ```

-The parameter NLoptions controls the beta value of the SEF function (see our journal article, Section III.A, for details).
+The parameter NLoptions controls the beta value of the SEF function (see [our journal article](), Section III.A, for details).
+An example application can be found in our journal in Section IV.E.

 #### Echo Generation